Every murderer will tell you that he had no intention of killing the victim. And nobody knows how your mind works except yourself.

 Startled, “you must be joking,” I stammered.
 That must have been the most intelligent response I could give.

-And I stormed out of the gift shop leaving all my merchandise at his disposal.
+And then I stormed out of the gift shop leaving all my merchandise at his disposal.

 I still couldn't help thinking of Andrew.
 The last time I saw him was yesterday, and I am due to see him again later, which was pretty soon.
 Andrew and I have not been on talking terms, simply because he was in a coma now.
 He couldn’t talk to me.
 I saw him every day after work, just before I was due to go home for dinner.
 Dinner I ate alone, because Andrew couldn’t eat with me.